pradeepxgurung/pradeepxgurung/README.md

 ## Hello! 👋🏾

 I'm Pradeep - a former Computer Science student who got lost in the world of coffee ☕ for over a decade.
-Now looking to get back into it, since I've had my java fix.
+I'm now looking to get back into it, since I've had my java fix.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/pradeepxgurung/).